vishnubabu077/task-management-system/README.md

 - Checkout the project from Git
 - Go into the root folder  : task-management-system\com.task.management
 - run command : mvn clean install
-- by doing the above command , all the sub modules will be packaged and will be available at the folder : task-management-system\com.task.management\logger-application\target
+- by doing the above command , all the sub modules will be packaged,test cases will be run  and will be available at the folder : task-management-system\com.task.management\logger-application\target
 - The packaged file name would be logger-application-0.0.1-SNAPSHOT.jar
 - run the jar using command : java -jar logger-application-0.0.1-SNAPSHOT.jar
 - The application will start up on port 8000